Keamo-getswe/Information-Security-with-HelmetJS/README.md

 # Information Security with HelmetJS

-This is the boilerplate for the Information Security lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/
+***Disclaimer***: This is not the template for the FreeCodeCamp project of the same name, it is my personal attempt at it.
+I am not contributing to the project, I am a student learning form it.